-(6) Whether a called foul that is not

-committed on or by a player in the act of shooting occurred prior to the expiration on the game clock.
-For a called foul that is committed on or by a player in the act of shooting, where the shooter releases the ball prior to expiration of time on the game clock, the foul should be administered regardless of whether it occurred prior to or after the expiration of time. b.
-If an instant replay review is triggered as described in Section I-a (3) and (4) above, the officials would review the tape to determine only the following issue:

-Whether the called foul occurred prior to the expiration of time on the game clock.
+- (1) Whether a called foul that is not committed on or by player in the act of shooting occurred prior to the expiration of time on the game clock. - (2) Whether a called foul that is committed on or by a player in the act of shooting, where the shooter releases the ball prior to expiration of time on the game clock, the foul should be administered regardless of whether it occurred prior to or after the expiration of time. - (3) Whether the shooter fouled was attempting a two or three point field goal. - (4) Whether a player fouled committed a boundary line violation prior to the foul.
+For purposes of this review, the official would look only at the position of the player's feet at the moment they last touched the floor immediately prior to (or, if applicable, during) the foul. - (5) Whether the 24-second clock expired before the foul occurred. - (6) Whether an 8-second backcourt violation occurred before the player was fouled.

-NOTE: The officials would be permitted to utilize instant replay to determine whether (and how much) time should be put on the game clock but only when it is determined through replay that (i) the shooter committed a boundary line violation, (ii) a 24-second violation occurred, (iii) an 8-second backcourt violation occurred, or (iv) a called foul occurred prior to the expiration of time on the game clock.
+NOTE: The officials would be permitted to utilize instant replay to determine whether (and how much) time should be put on the game clock but only when it is determined through replay that (i) the player committed a boundary line violation, (ii) a 24-second violation occurred, (iii) an 8-second backcourt violation occurred, or (iv) a called foul occurred prior to the expiration of time on the game clock.